 The Management Company and/or Investment Manager, as applicable, shall operate a research payment account ("RPA") for the discharge of research expenses.
 The Management Company and/or Investment Manager, as applicable, shall only acquire research that is necessary to make an informed investment decision in the best interest of the Sub-Funds.
 Prior to acquiring such research, the portfolio managers and/or analysts will assess its relevance, provide a rationale for requesting the research with supporting evidence, and assess the value for money of the services.
 The request is reviewed by the local compliance officer.
 The Management Company will agree an annual budget for these expenses with the Board of Directors of the Company.
 The allocation of the budget will aim to distribute the cost of the research fairly to the various Sub-Funds.
 The budget will be set on a desk level.
 Generally, the investment decisions relating to Sub-Funds with similar mandates and investment objectives are informed by the same research.
 Therefore, in their best interest, Sub-Funds sharing a similar strategy and benefitting from the same research will share the budget.
+The Management Company shall only collect monies from the Sub-Funds when the charges to be paid to the third-party service providers are due and payable.
 The Management Company and/or Investment Manager, as applicable, shall collect the research charges into an RPA, as cleared funds, no later than 30 days after deduction from the Sub-Fund's account.
 The financial research payment will be borne by the Sub-Fund.
 Investors and potential investors may obtain information on the budgeted amount for research and the amount of the estimated research charge for each Sub-Fund.
 In order to obtain such information, please refer to the Research Payment Account Disclosure Form on the following website www.carmignac.com.